 Data reports for all EI programs for this indicator are generated on a quarterly basis from the Tracking Resources and Children (TRAC) data system.
-All data reports generated in quarters subsequent to the issuing of the finding are reviewed.
-When a program was found to be at 100% for one (1) quarter it was determined the program had met the requirements for all children enrolled and the program was provided with written notification of correction of the noncompliance.
+All data reports generated in qua finding are reviewed.
+When a program was found to be at 100% for one (1) quarter it was determined the program had met the requirements for all children enrolled and the program was correction of the noncompliance.

 Two (2) programs had not yet corrected noncompliance from FFY 2016.
-One (1) program has subsequently corrected noncompliance and a letter of notification was sent September 20, 2018.
-The remaining program has not yet corrected.
-This program's data will continue to be monitored through the TRAC data system on a quarterly basis and the program's Corrective Action Plan (CAP) to ensure steps are taken to correct the noncompliance.
+One (1) program has subsequently corrected noncompliance and a letter of notification was sent September 20, yet corrected.
+This program's data will continue to be monitored through the TRAC data system on a quarterly basis and the program's Corrective Action Plan (CAP) to ensure steps are

 One (1) program has ongoing noncompliance from FFY 2015.
-Timely correction of system issues could not be verified for this program as the result of the termination of the program's contract in March 2018.
-Subsequent to this program's closure, the Part C Office identified that all children with identified noncompliance in this indicator had exited early intervention services, therefore, no further verification is required, consistent with OSEP memo 09-02.
+Timely correction of system issues could not be verified for this program as the result of the termination of the program's chis program's closure, the Part C Office identified that all children with identified noncompliance in this indicator had exited early intervention services, therefore, no further verification is 09-02.